Paul Bernard Malone: Civil career

-After his retirement from the Army, Malone settled in San Francisco, California and accepted the position as administrator for the State Brewers’ Institute and was active in the American Legion, a war veterans' organization.
+After his retirement from the Army, Malone settled in San Francisco, California, and accepted the position as administrator for the State Brewers’ Institute and was active in the American Legion, a war veterans' organization.

 Following the United States entry into World War II, Malone's skills were requested again.
-Due to his military background, he was nominated to the capacity of defense coordinator of the Marin County, California at the end of February 1942.
+Due to his military background, he was nominated to the capacity of defense coordinator of the Marin County, California, at the end of February 1942.
 However power struggle inside the Civil Defense office of Marin County did not allow his nomination and Malone was not appointed.

 Malone then served as head of the statewide organization of the Madera County Minute Men of '42, which served to train and organize a force of hunters and others who are owners of firearms and ammunition suitable for armed resistance in case of invasion or sabotage.
 Statewide plans specify that the organization must be on a military basis, with in charge of each unit, and must be drilled and trained in simple military drills.

 He later served on the State Guard committee with general Charles S. Farnsworth and proposed an increase in the guards' strength.
 He also broadcast a tribute as an encouragement to his former pupil, General Douglas MacArthur, who was struggling in the combat against the Japanese in the Philippines in January 1942.
-Malone also gained reputation as prominent military analyst and regularly attended the Marin junior chamber of commerce’s meetings as guest speaker.
+Malone also gained reputation as prominent military analyst and regularly attended the Marin junior chamber of commerce's meetings as guest speaker.

 Death

-Malone retired to Sarasota, Florida following the World War II and died there on October 16, 1960 at the age of 88.
-He was buried with full military honors at Arlington National Cemetery, Virginia together with his wife, Gertrude Kerwin (1972-1954).
+Malone retired to Sarasota, Florida, following World War II and died there on October 16, 1960, at the age of 88.
+He was buried with full military honors at Arlington National Cemetery, Virginia, together with his wife, Gertrude Kerwin (1872–1954).
 They had together four children: two daughters, Gertrude and Mildred and two sons, Paul Jr. and Andrew, both United States Military Academy alumni and Army Colonels.